mcqn/my-first-pcb/DesigningMyFirstBadgeLife/README.md

    ![Screen shot of the Assign Footprints dialog](screenshots/Screenshot%20from%202019-05-12%2019-00-27.png)

    The first time you do this you will load up your footprints library.
 You may have to configure libraries for parts not included in your Kicad setup.
+If you need to, [here's the KiCad documentation page about this](https://kicad.github.io/footprints/) and [here's a youtube tutorial that demonstrates how to add missing footprints in](https://youtu.be/2xRSV1eTsbE).

    Choosing one of the libraries in the left-most column will bring up the list of available footprints in the right-most column.
-(No, I don't know why they're either side of the list of components from the schematic either...)
-Then pick the relevant component in the middle column and double-click the footprint you want in the right-most column to assign it.
+(No, I don't know why they're either side of the list of components from the schematic either... but you can rearrange the columns if you prefer.)
+Then pick the relevant component in the `Symbol: Footprint Assignments` column and double-click the footprint you want in the `Filtered Footprints` column to assign it.
 Edit each entry in the list of components in the centre to match the footprints detailed in the list above.

    Once you've assigned them all, click `OK` to close the `Assign Footprints` dialog.